Traumatic Brain Injury

-Open head injuries occur when an object penetrates the skull or when the skull is broken.
-In addition to physically damaging the brain, open head injuries invite infection in the open wound, which can complicate the condition.
+Open head injuries occur when an object penetrates or fractures the skull.
+In addition to physically damaging the brain, open wounds can become infected, which can complicate the condition.
 There are two main types of open head injuries: skull fractures and penetrating injuries.

 - Skull Fractures – Fractures can occur at any area of the skull.
 The most common type is a linear fracture, which includes cracks or breaks in the skull.
 Some linear fractures are minor, but if a piece of the bone pushes into the brain, called a depressed skull fracture, it can cause serious damage.
-Fractures can also occur at the suture lines, the areas that fuse together during childhood.
+Fractures can also occur along the suture lines where the different bonest fuse together during childhood.
 The most serious skull fracture, however, is one that occurs at the base of the skull.

-- Penetrating Injuries – Penetrating injuries occur when an object enters the skull and damages the brain, which is common with gunshot injuries and in car accidents when a person’s head breaks the windshield.
+- Penetrating Injuries – Penetrating injuries occur when an object enters the skull and damages the brain, which is common with gunshot injuries, stabbings, and car accidents.

 Traumatic Brain Injury Symptoms

-Traumatic brain injury is not always apparent immediately after the injury occurs, and the symptoms may not develop until days afterwards.
+Traumatic brain injury is not always apparent immediately after the injury occurs, and the symptoms may not develop until days afterward.
 Some symptoms of traumatic brain injury include: